ppc64le/devops-automation/terraform/oracle/powervc-oradbaas/README.md

 * Oracle 12c database and grid software for AIX

 # How to get started
 See __Deploy_Oracle DBaaS_with_PowerVC131_v1.0.pdf__ for implementation details.
-All developed support scripts to implement Oracle Database as a Service are included as well.
+All developed support scripts to implement Oracle Database as a Service are included.

 The following figure illustrates the steps required to build the full PowerVC image for Oracle DBaaS functionality.